-Executive Director of the Institute for Justice Texas Chapter
+Executive Director of the Institute for Justice Texas office

-Matt Miller is the executive director of the Institute for Justice Texas Chapter, where he fights to secure property rights, economic liberty, freedom of speech and school choice.
+Matt Miller is the executive director of the Institute for Justice Texas office, where he fights to secure property rights, economic liberty, freedom of speech and school choice.

 Matt represents individuals and small business owners in federal and state courts in Texas and around the country.

 Matt successfully defended the author and publisher of a book about eminent domain abuse after they were sued for defamation by a powerful developer, and successfully litigated against the city of El Paso, Texas to force the city to repeal a law that prohibited street vendors from operating near brick-and-mortar restaurants.
 His litigation also won a legislative repeal of a law requiring computer repair technicians to obtain private investigator’s licenses.

 Matt has testified by invitation many times before the Texas legislature and has advocated for dozens of bills that would expand the liberty and protect the constitutional rights of Texans.
 In 2009, he helped lead the effort to reform the Texas Constitution to better strengthen protections for property owners against eminent domain abuse.